The Education and Training Department is dedicated to supporting the goals of Grady Emergency Medical Services:

-This is a program designed to offer patient transports to a neighborhood clinics rather than an Emergency Department for non-emergent medical problems.
-This program was started in 2010 and continues to be refined.
+Alternate Destination Protocol - This program was designed to offer patient transports to a neighborhood clinics rather than an Emergency Department for non-emergent medical problems.
+This program was started in 2010 and continues.

-We utilize a Hypothermia protocol with patients who experience cardiac arrest and obtain a return of spontaneous circulation (ROSC).
-These patients are treated by infusing cold intravenous fluids to reduce body temperature (hypothermia) and improve outcomes.
+Hypothermia Protocol [ROSC] - We utilized a Hypothermia protocol for cardiac arrest patients after a return of spontaneous circulation (ROSC).
+These patients were treated by infusing cold intravenous fluids and cold packs to reduce body temperature and improve outcomes.

 Twelve Lead Transmission - Grady EMS reviews STEMI outcomes and First Medical Contact to Balloon Time (FMC2BT) within 90 minutes monthly.
 We accomplish these successes by transmitting 12-lead EKGs from the patient scene to the ER.
 12-lead EKGs are sent from the Philips monitor to the Toughbook or OBMG and then on to the receiving hospital.
 This allows the ER physician and cardiologists to review the 12-lead EKG prior to the arrival of the ambulance.
 These critical minutes allow the cardiac catheterization team to prep for the patient and implement processes to allow the patient to bypass the ER and be received on the cath lab table.